LiaScript/LiaScript/README.md

 ### Block Effects

                                    --{{0}}--
-Block effects an animations are defined similarly to inline effects, just with one additional newline after the effect definition.
+Block effects as animations are defined similarly to inline effects, just with one additional newline after the effect definition.
 The following Markdown block is then entirely associated with this effect.